Uyuni & The Southwestern Bolivia circuit

 What is the Weather Like?

 At nearly 12,000 feet, the Salar de Uyuni is cold and windy year-round.
-Daytime highs average 55–65°F, with nighttime lows often dipping below freezing.
-November to March brings rains that flood the flats, creating mirror-like reflections but making travel more challenging.
+The summer months (December to March) are long, comfortable, and partly cloudy.
+Temperatures range between 39ºF to 69ºF.
+The rainy season is also during this months, being January the rainiest month, with an average rainfall of 2.1 inches, making travel throughout the salt flat more challenging and transportation times longer.
 From June to October, conditions are drier and more predictable, though colder.
 Many travelers favor this period for easier access and clearer skies.
+Temperatures range from 26ºF to 56ºF.

 Getting There

 Uyuni, the gateway to the salar, lies about 330 miles south of La Paz.
-Travelers typically arrive by air from La Paz or Santa Cruz, or overland from Oruro, Potosí, or Sucre.
+Travelers typically arrive by air from La Paz or Santa Cruz.
 Cross-border overland routes also link Uyuni with San Pedro de Atacama in Chile and Salta in Argentina, making it a natural stop on wider Andean journeys.

 Start your journey today